 One of my favorite times of the day is when I settle in with my two young daughters for read-aloud time.
-For several years, we have been working our way through the Harry Potter series.
-I had read them all before, but it has been a delight to read them again with my girls, using as many voices as possible, and seeing the incredible story through their eyes.
+For several years, we’ve been working our way through the Harry Potter series.
+I had read them all before, but it’s been a delight to read them again with my girls, using as many voices as possible and seeing the incredible story through their eyes.

-It has also shared many secrets about teaching and living with me on this second reading, especially when it comes to Dumbledore.
-The way he interacts with Harry, fellow teachers, muggles, and various magical creatures has lessons for all of us -- especially teachers and parents.
-Whether you have read the Harry Potter series or not, there is wisdom from this character we can all learn from.
+This second reading has also revealed many secrets about teaching and living, especially when it comes to Dumbledore.
+The way he interacts with Harry, fellow teachers, muggles, and various magical creatures has lessons for all of us—especially teachers and parents.
+Whether you’ve read the Harry Potter series or not, there’s wisdom in this character we can all learn from.

-Calm Acceptance: No matter what Dumbledore is faced with, he calmly accepts this reality.
-When Harry is throwing Dumbledore’s belongings around his office -- devastated from the loss of a parent-like figure -- Dumbledore is a witness to Harry’s emotions.
+No matter what Dumbledore is faced with, he calmly accepts this reality.
+When Harry is throwing Dumbledore’s belongings around his office—devastated from the loss of a parent-like figure—Dumbledore is a witness to Harry’s emotions.
 He doesn’t escalate the situation by getting angry, yelling back, or sending Harry to a break or time out.
 He simply allows Harry to have those emotions and reflects them back, showing that he is listening.
 He is witnessing.
 He is calm.
 Isn’t that what most of our students want?
 To be heard, witnessed, and have a calm adult to help them?
 There are many lessons for me in this as a parent and a teacher.

 “I don't mean to be rude —” he [Vernon] began, in a tone that threatened rudeness in every syllable.

-Kindness in the Face of Rudeness: The Dursleys (Harry’s relatives) are mean, spiteful and rude to Harry and Dumbledore.
+The Dursleys (Harry’s relatives) are mean, spiteful, and rude to Harry and Dumbledore.
 They bluster, they insult, and they neglect.
 Dumbledore isn’t shaken.
 He says what he thinks should happen, such as “Let us assume that you have invited me in, shall we?”
 It is disarming, but it shows what the behavior could be.
 He is calm.
 He is kind.
 He doesn’t sink to the level of spite or sarcasm when faced with bald rudeness and discomfort.
 What is behind the Dursleys’ behavior?
 Fear, self-doubt, uncertainty?
 The same is likely true for many of our students.

-Self-Deprecating Humor: Dumbledore does not think he is perfect.
+Dumbledore doesn’t think he’s perfect.
 He breaks uncomfortable silences with a pleasant joke or comment.
-He diffuses stressful situations instead of making them worse.
-He knows he is a work in progress just like everyone else.
-This is an excellent tool for parents and teachers.
+He defuses stressful situations instead of making them worse.
+He knows he’s a work in progress just like everyone else.
+This is an excellent point for parents and teachers.
 It helps everyone have more joy and a growth mindset.
-We all have progress to make -- every single one of us.
+We all have progress to make—every single one of us.

-Being Humble: Dumbledore is one of the strongest wizards in all the land.
-You wouldn’t know that though.
-He is approachable, calm, and humble.
+Dumbledore is one of the strongest wizards in all the land.
+You wouldn’t know that, though.
+He’s approachable, calm, and humble.
 He doesn’t assume he has all the answers or is the best.
-He lets his actions speak for him and does not boast of his accomplishments.
+He lets his actions speak for him and doesn’t boast of his accomplishments.
 Being fallible is a gift we can give our students.
-Look, we are saying, we make mistakes too.
+“Look,” we are saying, “we make mistakes too.”

-Looking Out for Inequality: Dumbledore fights for the underdog, the underrepresented.
-Those who are vulnerable.
+Dumbledore fights for the underdog, the underrepresented, those who are vulnerable.
 He protects them with his magic and his decisions.
-As teachers, we must do this everyday as well.
+As teachers, we must do this every day as well.
 We must remember and apply this lesson from Dumbledore day in and day out.
 We dwell in potential.

 In fact just today, I told my students about these lessons from Dumbledore.
-When something went wrong in the classroom (the technology did not work), a student simply said, “Dumbledore!”
+When something went wrong in the classroom (the technology didn’t work), a student simply said, “Dumbledore!”
 That was all I needed.
 I searched for what Dumbledore would do, and decided calm acceptance and patience was the way to go.
-I need to keep Dumbledore’s lessons in mind each day as I teach, parent, be a colleague, partner and friend.
+I need to keep Dumbledore’s lessons in mind each day as I teach, parent, and am a colleague, partner, and friend.